-A year or semester of study abroad is an important component of the IR major.
+A year or semester of study abroad is an important component of the International Relations major.
 Study abroad furthers the central mission of the program to educate global citizens and leaders, not just in the classroom but in the world at large.
-More concretely, study abroad is valuable to IR majors because it allows
+More concretely, study abroad is valuable to International Relations majors because it allows:

 • first-hand experience of different cultures, values, histories, and political and economic systems;